All Episodes

 Well, you can't hold my computer files, but you can hold yours.

-All you need is carbonite online backup.
+All you need is Carbonite online backup.

-I happen to be connected to the internet 24-7.
+I happen to be connected to the internet 24-7, both at home and at the studio.

-Connection's always live.
+The connection's always live.

 Therefore, the backup is always taking place.